mike99mac/zvm-tools/README.md

 ERROR in A A A at the start of a line
 ```

-- Search for text at start and end of lines:
+- Search for text at the start and end of lines:

 ```
 grep ^ERROR a * a